 The SHCC did not consider and therefore could not approve a demonstration project for Buncombe County in the 2010 NCSFMP.
-Nor has it reconsidered such a project for Buncombe County in the 2011, 2012, 2013, 2014 and the proposed 2015 draft NCSMFPs.
+Nor did it reconsider such a project for Buncombe County in the 2011, 2012, 2013, 2014, 2015 and the proposed 2016 NCSMFPs.
 That, in light of the facts that:

-- The unadjusted 2015 OR tally shows the eight hospital managed inpatient (IP) ORs and the thirty hospital controlled shared ORs which are the vastly more expensive ORs versus the fifteen ambulatory ORs. - The standard OR methodology does not accurately reflect the OR supply and demand for Buncombe County because the inventory includes six open heart operating rooms that are severely underutilized and cannot be used for other purposes. - Three of the fifteen ambulatory ORs are designated for non-orthopedic surgeries. - There is a lack of enhanced choice in Buncombe County one hospital manages the majority of all the unadjusted operating rooms (ORs) in the service area 47 of 53. - Proportionately, in Buncombe County there are fewer freestanding ambulatory surgery facilities, and ORs, when compared to the Charlotte, Triad and Triangle areas. - The majority of the OR inventory in western North Carolina are hospital-based inpatient or shared ORs.

-• It appears the SHCC does not consider Buncombe County citizenry in a way in which is consistent with the Charlotte, Triad and Triangle service area citizenry as evidenced by the SHCC's 2010 approval of single specialty, ambulatory surgical facility demonstration projects for those service areas.
-The SHCC did reference and update this decision in the 2011, 2012, 2013 and 2014 NCSMFPs.
-The SHCC does reference but does not reconsider or update the single specialty, ambulatory surgical facility demonstration project in the proposed 2015 draft.
-(Attached see Table 6C (2010 and 2012) and Table 6D (2011, 2013, 2014 and 2015) respectively.)
+- The unadjusted OR tally in the proposed 2016 NCSMFP shows the eight hospital managed inpatient (IP) ORs and the thirty hospital controlled shared ORs which are the vastly more expensive ORs versus the fifteen ambulatory ORs. - The standard OR methodology does not accurately reflect the OR supply and demand for Buncombe County because the inventory includes six dedicated open heart operating rooms that are severely underutilized and cannot be used for other purposes.
+It also includes two dedicated C-section operating rooms - Three of the fifteen ambulatory ORs are designated for non-orthopedic surgeries. - There is a lack of enhanced choice in Buncombe County one hospital manages the majority of all the unadjusted operating rooms (ORs) in the service area 47 of 53.
+Eight of these ORs are dedicated ORs reducing the available ORs to 39. - The majority of the OR inventory in western North Carolina are hospital-based inpatient or shared ORs. - It appears the SHCC does not consider Buncombe County citizenry in a way which is consistent with the Charlotte, Triad and Triangle service area citizenry as evidenced by the SHCC's 2010 approval of single specialty, ambulatory surgical facility demonstration projects for those service areas.
+The SHCC did reference and update this decision in the 2011, 2012, 2013, 2014, 2015 and 2016 NCSMFPs.
+The SHCC does reference but does not reconsider or update the single specialty, ambulatory surgical facility demonstration project in the proposed 2016 plan.
+(Attached see Table 6C (2010 and 2012) and Table 6D (2011, 2013, 2014, 2015 and 2016) respectively.)